vikramkh/course-website-16fa/java_style_guide.md

     Code](http://www.e-reading-lib.com/bookreader.php/134601/Martin_-_Clean_Code_-_A_Handbook_of_Agile_Software_Craftsmanship.pdf)
     (free book!)
 -   The Elements of Java Style
--   _Effective Java_, by Joshua Bloch: It’s not free, but… _Effective Java_
+-   _Effective Java_, by Joshua Bloch: It is not free, however, _Effective Java_
     is the go-to book on the Java language and is practically required reading at many major tech companies, such as Google and Palantir.
 It covers some advanced topics that are more relevant to production code, but is nonetheless an invaluable resource with respect to class design and general programming.
-In particular, Chapter 4 ("Classes and Interfaces"), and Chapter 8 ("General Programming") are relevant to 121.
+In particular, Chapter 4 ("Classes and Interfaces"), and Chapter 8 ("General Programming") are relevant to CIS 121.